Note

 Access to this page requires authorization.
 You can try changing directories.

-This topic describes how to program a custom credential provider for the Windows debugger.
-This allows for the use of additional symbol and source servers that require unique authentication types.
-The customization allows any type of authentication to be used that the server may require.
+This article describes how to program a custom credential provider for the Windows debugger.
+With this provider, you can use additional symbol and source servers that require unique authentication types.
+The customization supports any type of authentication that the server requires.

 There are two options:

-- Custom provider implemented via an executable (or launched via CMD/BAT script).
+- Custom provider implemented through an executable (or launched through CMD/BAT script).

-- Custom provider implemented as a DLL using the API interface described in this document.
+- Custom provider implemented as a DLL by using the API interface described in this document.

 Windows debugger HTTPS authentication requests

-The Windows debuggers request symbols from a symbol server, and if the symbol server does not require authentication, the symbols are returned without the use of any credential providers.
-If the symbol server returns a HTTP_STATUS_DENIED 401 (Unauthorized Access / Access Denied) status code, this indicates to the debugger that authentication is required.
-The 401 unauthorized code indicates that the request lacks valid authentication credentials for the target resource.
-This means the server is refusing to fulfill the request because the client has not provided the required authentication information.
+The Windows debuggers request symbols from a symbol server.
+If the symbol server doesn't require authentication, the debuggers return the symbols without using any credential providers.
+When the symbol server returns an HTTP 401 (Unauthorized Access / Access Denied) status code, it indicates that authentication is required.
+This means the request lacks valid authentication credentials for the target resource, and the server refuses to fulfill the request until the client provides the necessary authentication information.

 XML configuration of the custom credential provider

-When a 401 unauthorized is returned, the debugger invokes DbgCredentialProvider.dll.
-This DLL will look for credential providers using the following process.
-It opens a file DbgCredentialProvider.config.xml which should be located in the same directory as DbgCredentialProvider.dll that provides the folder location of the configuration XML files.
+When a 401 unauthorized error is returned, the debugger invokes DbgCredentialProvider.dll.
+This DLL searches for credential providers by opening a file named DbgCredentialProvider.config.xml, which should be located in the same directory as DbgCredentialProvider.dll.
+This file provides the folder location of the configuration XML files.

 XML configuration file location - DbgCredentialProvider.config.xml